jhosfernan12/jhosfernan12/README.md

 </p>

 <!-- === ABOUT ME === -->
 <p align="center">
   <strong style="color:#4B0082; font-size: 50px;">About Me</strong>
 </p>

-- 🎮 I create short psychological horror games in Unity, inspired by the classic PS1/PSX aesthetic, mostly published on itch.io.
+- 🎮 I create short psychological horror games in Unity inspired by the PS1/PSX aesthetic, published mainly on itch.io.
-- 🛠️ Skilled in Unity, C#, and comfortable with tools like Visual Studio and Visual Code.
+- 🛠️ I work with Unity, C#, and development tools like Visual Studio and IntelliJ IDEA.
-- 🎓 Currently studying Systems Engineering at Universidad Católica Santa María.
+- 🎓 Systems Engineering student at Universidad Católica Santa María.
-- 🚀 Currently leveling up my skills with advanced shaders and rendering pipelines in Unity.
+- 🚀 Currently improving my skills in shaders, rendering pipelines, and low-poly horror aesthetics in Unity.
-- 🤝 Open to collaborate on creative game jams — love pushing boundaries and experimenting!
+- 🤝 I enjoy collaborating on game jams and experimental projects where I can push creative and technical limits.
-- 🏆 Proudly released 4 games so far, each one a step deeper into immersive horror experiences.
+- 🏆 I’ve released 4 games so far, each one exploring darker and more immersive horror experiences.
+- 🧠 I also enjoy writing, especially science fiction stories and psychological horror, focusing on fear of the unknown and unsettling atmospheres.
-- 🗣️ Good English skills and learning intermediate German.
+- 🗣️ Comfortable in English and currently learning intermediate German.
+- 🎧 I’m heavily inspired by industrial and dark electronic music, especially NDH (Neue Deutsche Härte) and bands like KMDFM, which strongly influence the atmosphere of my projects.
-- 💬 Feel free to ask me about game development, horror design, or anything related to Unity and C#!
+- 💬 Always open to talking about game development, horror design, storytelling, or Unity/C# systems.
-- 🎧 Fun fact: I'm a big fan of NDH (Neue Deutsche Härte) music — it fuels my dark/industrial atmospheres.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jhosfernan12/Unity-Scripts/main/media/icosaedron.gif"